Pine Lake (Springwater, Wisconsin): Flora and fauna

 There are many aquatic plants located in Pine lake, the most common of which is muskgrass (Chara spp.) and stoneworts (Nitella spp.).
 Muskgrass serves as cover for fish species and is also a food source for birds.
 There were 24 species of aquatic plants counted from the Waushara County Lakes study, other species included a variety of pondweed species.
 The overall health of the aquatic plant community is listed as good, earning a C value of 8.

-Ecology

-Most of the Pine lake basin is covered by forested area.